Kaminyou/Kernelized-Instance-Normalization/README.md

 ## Metrics
+### Human evaluation study
+We open-source the [web server](https://github.com/Kaminyou/Computer-Vision-Research-Human-Evaluation-Server) for human evaluation study.
+Researchers can easily modify the config to conduct their human evaluation study.
 ### For two distributions
 Given two folders `pathA` and `pathB` that store the original and generated images within the same domain, following metrics will be calculated.
 - FID